mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### My most terrifying moment

-In XX, I was getting ready.
-It was a lazy Saturday morning, and I heard a knock on my door.
-I opened it in my pajamas to see a guy in his mid-fifties.
-I didn't recognize him, but he was in jeans and a jacket.
+One lazy Saturday afternoon in February, I heard a knock on my door.
+I opened it in my pajamas to see a guy in his mid-forties on my porch.

 "Are you the TinyPilot guy?" he asked me.

 "Uh oh," I thought.

-Was this a disgruntled customer who was mad about some product decision or team interaction?
+Was this a disgruntled customer?
 Was I about to be served a court order by a process server?

 "Yes..."
 I said cautiously.

 "I'm the handyman at the office.
-A sprinkler burst, and it flooded your office!
-You gotta get down there."
+A pipe burst, and we can't get into your suite.
+Can you come down?"

 I got in my car and did the three-minute drive to the office, wondering if this was the end of my business.
 We assembled all of our hardware in that office, and we fulfilled all of our orders from there.
 I had insurance, but I had chosen coverage a year before when we carried lower inventory.
 And even if insurance paid out, TinyPilot would be dead in the water for three to six months until we could get replacement materials from our overseas manufacturers and start the whole manufacturing pipeline up again.